 This recipe for Copycat Outback Steakhouse Blooming Onion has been sponsored by the Vidalia Onion Committee.
 Links featured within, not inclusive of the official Vidalia Onion Committee website or previously sponsored content, are not sanctioned or endorsed by the Vidalia Onion Committee.

-One of those is the Outback Steakhouse Blooming Onion from their original menu.
+I love the Outback Steakhouse Blooming Onion from their original menu.
 Have you ever had one?
 If not, you are missing out!
+This blooming onion recipe is my favorite.
+It's a popular appetizer and one of the best copycat recipes I have made to date.

 How to Make Copycat Outback Steakhouse Blooming Onion